fang-zhen/Open-set-domain-adaptation/README.md

  5. There are 98 open set domain adaptation tasks.

  6. If using the code, please cite paper:
  Open set domain adaptation: theoretical bound and algorithms.
-In TNNLS
+In TNNLS https://ieeexplore.ieee.org/document/9186366 or https://arxiv.org/abs/1907.08375

 @ARTICLE{9186366,
   author={Fang, Zhen and Lu, Jie and Liu, Feng and Xuan, Junyu and Zhang, Guangquan},